ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 programs for Emacs: [magit][] (the famous git porcelain), text-based [HTTP clients][], even interactive [Kubernetes frontends][k8s].

-What all of these tools have in common is that they gain the introspectability and composability of everything else in Emacs.
+What all of these tools have in common is that they can be introspected and composed like everything else in Emacs.

 If magit does not expose a git flag I need, it's trivial to add.
-If I want a key binding to jump from a buffer showing me a Kubernetes pod to a magit buffer for the source code of the container it only takes a few lines of Emacs Lisp to implement.
+If I want a keybinding to jump from a buffer showing me a Kubernetes pod to a magit buffer for the source code of the container, it only takes a few lines of Emacs Lisp to implement.

 As proficiency with Emacs Lisp ramps up, the environment becomes